antonioastorino/Digital-Circuit-Simulator/README.md

 #### Pinout
 ```
-In 0    - Output enable
+In 0    - Data in 0
-In 1    - Clock
-In 2    - Clear
-In 3    - Preset
-In 4    - Write
-In 6    - Data in 1
+In 1    - Data in 1
-In 7    - Data in 2
+In 2    - Data in 2
-In 8    - Data in 3
+In 3    - Data in 3
-In 9    - Data in 4
+In 4    - Data in 4
-In 10   - Data in 5
+In 5    - Data in 5
-In 11   - Data in 6
+In 6    - Data in 6
-In 12   - Data in 7
+In 7    - Data in 7
-In 13   - Address 0
+In 8    - Address 0
-In 14   - Address 1
+In 9    - Address 1
-In 15   - Address 2
+In 10   - Address 2
-In 16   - Address 3
+In 11   - Address 3
+In 12   - Clock
+In 13   - Clear
+In 14   - Preset
+In 15   - Write
+In 16   - Output enable

 Out 0   - Data out 0
 Out 1   - Data out 1